How this Garden works

 • New Tabs: Cmd + Click (Mac) or Ctrl + Click (Windows/Linux) opens a note in a new tab.

-• Switching Tabs: Use the numbers 1-9 with a modifier key (Control on Mac, Alt on Win) to jump between tabs instantly.
+• Switching Tabs: Use Alt + 1-9 to jump between tabs instantly.

 The Command Palette is your global tool for navigation.
 Press Shift twice, type /, or click the search bar to open it.
 It allows you to: